open-mmlab/mmpose/docs/en/installation.md

 #### Install on CPU-only platforms

 MMPose can be built for CPU only environment.
-In CPU mode you can train (requires MMCV version >= 1.4.4), test or inference a model.
+In CPU mode you can train, test or inference a model.

 However, some functionalities are missing in this mode, usually GPU-compiled ops like `Deformable Convolution`.
 Most models in MMPose don't depend on these ops, but if you try to train/test/infer a model containing these ops, an error will be raised.